-The dispersion measurements of Rayleigh waves from one-year cross-correlations are used to invert for group velocity maps on a $1^{\circ} \times 1^{\circ}$ grid across Europe using the tomographic method of Barmin et al. (2001).
-This method is based on minimizing a penalty function composed of a linear combination of data misfit, model smoothness and the perturbation m to a reference model mo for isotropic wave speed:
+The dispersion measurements of Rayleigh waves from one-year cross-correlations are used to invert for group velocity maps on a 1° 1° grid across Europe using the ray theoretic tomographic method of Barmin et al. (2001).
+This method is based on minimizing a penalty function composed of a linear combination of data misfit, model smoothness and the perturbation m to a reference model m_o for isotropic wave speed:

-where G is the forward operator that computes travel times from a map; d is the data vector whose components are the observed travel time residuals relative to the reference map; C is the data covariance matrix or matrix of data weights whose elements are determined from standard deviations of the dispersion measurements based on seasonal variability; F is a Gaussian spatial smoothing operator; and H is an operator that penalizes the norm of the model in regions with poor path coverage.
-The result of H is to blend smoothly the estimated map m into the reference map $\mathbf{m}0$ where data coverage is low.
-If an input reference map in not given, then the average of the measurements specify $\mathbf{m}0$ .
+where G is the forward operator that computes travel times from a map; d is the data vector whose components are the observed travel time residuals relative to the reference map; C is the data covariance matrix or matrix of data weights whose diagonal elements are determined from standard deviations of the dispersion measurements based on seasonal variability and off-diagonal elements are set to zero; F is a Gaussian spatial smoothing operator; and H is an operator that penalizes the norm of the model in regions with poor path coverage.
+The result of H is to blend smoothly the estimated map m into the reference map \mathbf{m}0 where data coverage is low.
+If an input reference map in not given, then the average of the measurements specify \mathbf{m}0 .
 The spatial smoothing operator $\mathbf{F}(\mathbf{m})$ is defined over a 2-D tomographic map as follows:

-$$F(m) = m(r) - \int{S} S(r, r') m(r') dr'$$ (2)
+$$F m m r {}{S}S r, r' m r' dr'$$ (2)